 If you haven’t begun planning your Zelle implementation, now is the time.
 Even if you believe you can use an off-the-shelf, turn-key solution, there are tactical and strategic questions that should be answered before beginning to execute such a project.
 Levvel offers consulting services at all stages of Zelle implementations, from strategic analysis to requirements and technology delivery.
 Many banks have found our white paper helpful as they begin planning their Zelle projects.
 Interested in learning more?
 Contact us at mailto:email@example.com.

-Greg is a Senior Director of Financial Services at Levvel where he is responsible for leading client engagements and building relationships with customers ranging from top-10 banks to payments enablers to start-ups.
-With over 15 years in financial services, Greg previously spent 7 years at Bank of America, most recently leading product & business teams in the launch of Apple Pay, Android Pay, and Samsung Pay.
-Prior to Bank of America, Greg held a variety of financial services roles at eSpeed / Cantor Fitzgerald and Reuters.
+Greg is the Vice President of Strategy at Levvel where he is responsible for helping drive Levvel’s enterprise strategy, and aligning and executing the strategy across the organization.
+Previously, Greg was a Senior Director in Levvel’s Financial Services & Payments Practice, holding a variety of responsibilities including managing key accounts and partnerships, leading large-scale engagements, and providing deep banking and payments expertise to our clients.
+Prior to Levvel, Greg held a variety of financial services roles at Bank of America, eSpeed/Cantor Fitzgerald, and Reuters.
 Greg holds an M.B.A. from the Darden School at the University of Virginia and a B.S. from the College of William and Mary.
-He currently resides in Charlotte, NC with his wife and three children.
+He currently resides in Charlotte, NC with his wife and four children.